winton/stasis/README.md

 Sometimes you will want to ignore certain files entirely (no render, no copy).

-For example, ignore file names with an underscore at the beginning:
+For example, you'll often want to ignore filenames with an underscore at the beginning (partials):

 ### controller.rb

     ignore /_.*/

+    # or

+    before /_.*/ do
+      @ignore = true
+    end

 Layouts
 -------